claytonblythe/Adult_Census_Machine_Learning_Project/README.md

 # ROC Performance Comparison
 Models are then compared with ROC curves for overall performance.
 Here the red is the Random Forest model with AUC: .94 and the blue curve is a binary logistic model with an AUC: .90

+The area under the Receiver Operating Characteristic curve is a good metric to use, as it shows the sensitivity and specificity of models under various probability cutoff thresholds.

 ![Alt Test](https://github.com/claytonblythe/Adult_Census_Machine_Learning_Project/blob/master/ROC.png)